Tony118g/doctor-diary/README.md

 * book a new appointment with valid details.
    * An option is available in the main menu to book a new appointment.
    * The user is prompted for details and is provided with information on the requirements for valid input.
+   * The user can move on to the next detail only once a valid input has been made.
    * The user is presented with the final details for confirmation and they can choose to make the booking or cancel it.
    * The user can opt to book another appointment after a booking has been made without having to return to the main menu.
 * view all appointments booked for the current date.